maciejg-git/litewind-alpine-documentation/documentation/table.md

 ### Pagination and filtering

-To enable pagination set `data-items-per-page` to any number greater than `0`.
-Current page can be changed with the `page` prop.
-In the following example current page of the table is controlled by the pagination component.
+To enable pagination, set the `data-items-per-page` to any number greater than `0`.
+The current page can be controlled with the `page` prop.
+In the example below, the table's current page is managed by the pagination component.

 Filtering is enabled by default for all columns.
-Data is filtered depending on the `string` in the `data-filter` prop.
-The `update:items-filtered` event is used to update number of items for the pagination component.
+The table data is filtered based on the string provided in the `data-filter` prop.
+The `update:items-filtered` event is used to update the item count for the pagination component.

 {% render "example.liquid" example: "examples/table-filter-pagination.html", tabs: examples.tableFilterPagination %}